vsquared101/angular-case-study/README.md

     }
 ```

-- Now run the below command that allows us to use the db.json file as our data store to save/retrieve user data:
+- Now run the below command that allows us to use the db.json file as our data store to save/retrieve trustee data:
   - On local machine

     > json-server --watch src/db.json